The online Comment window has expired

 • Default_avatar

-Phyllis Horneman almost 4 years ago
+Phyllis Horneman about 4 years ago

 I oppose any resolution that urges the Governor to impose a moratorium on Ellis Act evictions during our endless COVID-19 state of emergency.
 I oppose urging the legislature to repeal the Ellis Act, the housing provider’s escape hatch as representatives for the City of Oakland.
 As a small housing provider with an in-law unit, it feels like Oakland is trying to make us afraid to rent our units at all.
 Uniquely, we share space with our tenants.
 Oakland’s continuous barrage of “protections” has us small providers so “protected” that we are sentenced to live with a tenant- and whoever a tenant wants to invite in- for life.
 Want to Ellis Act out and quit this circus?
 Now we have council members ready with an AHA!
 Closed that escape.
 Isn’t that what you are trying to do?
 We do not want to be forced to rent space at our homes.
 Think about what you are doing to individuals, not huge corporations.
 When we started to rent we decided to never forget having rented ourselves.
 We have rents anyone with even less than minimum wage can pay, we fix issues as they come up.
 But we have less say here at home than our tenant does.